-9 Knowledge of consultation, collaboration, and problem solving
+8 Knowledge of consultation, collaboration, and problem solving

-- 1. Identify appropriate theories and methods of consultation and collaboration with school personnel, parents and guardians, and other specialists in the school or community. - 2.
-Demonstrate knowledge of the problem-solving process. - 3.
-Apply methods of consultation, collaboration, and problem solving to academic, behavioral, and social-emotional concerns.
+- 1. Apply appropriate theories and methods of consultation and collaboration with school professionals and other specialists in the community. - 2.
+Apply steps in the problem-solving process. - 3.
+Apply methods of consultation and collaboration to address academic, mental, behavioral, and social-emotional concerns. - 4.
+Apply appropriate theories and methods for engaging in systems-level (e.g., school, district, state) problem solving and consultation. - 5.
+Apply appropriate theories and methods for collaborating with parents or guardians and increasing home-school collaboration and consultation.